brainrake/glossary/rip.md

 With [manual memory management](https://en.wikipedia.org/wiki/Manual_memory_management), the allocation and deallocation of memory for data is requested from the operating system manually.

-**Why we thought it's good:** In the very early days of computing, garbage collectors were thought to introduce a large overhead.
+**What we thought it's good for:** In the very early days of computing, garbage collectors were thought to introduce a large overhead.
 Manual Memory management was the default, as it allows fine-grained control over when and where and how much allocation and deallocation is done.

 **Why it's bad**: Managing memory manually is a tedious and error-prone process.
 Doing it incorrectly causes [a wide range of memory errors](https://en.wikipedia.org/wiki/Memory_safety#Types_of_memory_errors) leading to data corruption and even overwriting of the executable code, allowing severe security breaches like remote code execution.